arcmite/arc-website/docs/guides/install-setup/installation/installing-cm.md

 1. Open the downloaded archive, `content-manager.zip`.
 2. You will find a file named `ContentManager.exe` inside, along with a `Manifest.json`.
-3. For ease of access, you can drag `ContentManager.exe` directly onto your desktop.
-Alternatively, you can create a dedicated folder and place it there.
+3. For ease of access, drag `ContentManager.exe` directly onto your desktop.
+Alternatively, create a dedicated folder and place it in there.

     <!-- Placeholder for a screenshot of dragging Content Manager.exe to Desktop or a folder -->
     <!-- <img src="/images/guides/cm-extract-desktop.png" alt="Dragging Content Manager.exe"> -->